handav/introductory_ml/6-tree/README.md

 We’ll learn about decision trees, also known as CART (classification and regression trees), and use them to explore a dataset of breast cancer tumors.

+We'll also see how to visualize a decision tree using graphviz.

 If you want to visualize your decision tree, install graphviz:

 brew install graphviz (mac)